-The vision of the Chief Constable and Police and Crime Commissioner - to deliver a sustainable CCTV infrastructure across the four counties of the force area according to demand, crime, anti-social behaviour and calls for service.
-This will include a staffing model to monitor cameras in order to keep our communities safe, utilising modern technology and software to deliver a system that is future-proofed and supports operational policing.
+The vision of the Chief Constable and the Police and Crime Commissioner – to deliver a sustainable CCTV infrastructure across the four counties of the force area according to demand, crime, anti-social behaviour and calls for service and which is future proofed and supports operational policing.

 123 cameras were installed as part of the initial installation phase in seventeen towns across the Dyfed Powys Police force area.
 26 cameras have been installed in an additional five towns.
 A further two towns will benefit from the installation of CCTV cameras.
-A list of the towns where CCTV cameras will be installed can be found below.
+A list of the towns where CCTV cameras are / will be installed can be found below.

 Details of specific camera locations will be published as installation in the respective towns is completed.